 Trees are popular among top tech companies.
 They always appear in competitive interviews at FAAANG, Facebook Apple Airbnb Amazon Netflix and Google, companies.

 Why are trees, as a data structure, useful?
 Use case of tree as a data structure (public) Each element in a tree is called a node.
 Node can contain a value or a list of values.
 Each node can have reference to the next node, such as node.left (left child) or node.right (right child).
 If there is no child, we can set the child to None type node.child = None for example.
 The line that connects two nodes is called an edge.
 Nodes can also be called vertices (V) and edges can be denoted using big E. Trees are hierarchical, unlike graphs which can be cyclical.
-The graph problem is easier to resolve when there are no cycles.
+Trees are great for modeling hierarchical data.
+Trees are special cases of graphs.
+Graph problems are easier to resolve when there are no cycles.
 For example, DFS can be used in graph traversal

 Nodes at end of a tree without children are called leaves.
 Leaves are useful as ending condition in tree traversal recursions in DFS for example.